 Some state regulators believe that existing state laws are sufficient to deal with price optimization and that no bulletin or other public statement is necessary.
 Many states have not received a filing that stated price optimization was incorporated into the rating process.
 Many states are looking more closely at the issue or are waiting for the issue to be more thoroughly discussed and reported upon by the NAIC.

 Regulators have broad authority to ensure rating practices are consistent with state rating laws.
-Specific options for regulatory responses as identified by the Task Force include the following:
+The Task Force identified the following options for regulatory responses to price optimized rating schemes:

 Determine which price optimization practices, if any, are allowed in a particular state.